ashes00/deepshell/README.md

 ```bash
 ds -v
 ```
-7. Use the alias `dsi`to inter interactive mode
+7. Use the alias `dsi`to enter interactive mode
 ```bash
 dsi
 ```